rollbar/rollbar.js/README.md

 } catch (e) {
   rollbar.error(e);

-  // if you have a request object (or a function that returns one), pass it as the second arg
+  // if you have a request object (or a function that returns one), pass it in rollbar.error(e, request);
-  // see below for details about what the request object is expected to be rollbar.error(e, request);

   // you can also pass a callback, which will be called upon success/failure